Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Tuple/Tuple Methods.md

 In the example above, we have a tuple of numbers.
 We use the `map()` method to square each number in the tuple.

+## Conclusion
+In this tutorial, you learned how to use tuple methods in Python.
+You also learned how to use each method with examples.
+Now you can use these methods in your Python programs.
+You find the examples and other Python tutorials useful, then please share them with others.
+If you have any questions or feedback, then please drop a note.
+You can visit [official Python documentation](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) for more information on tuple methods.
+For more tutorials, please visit our Python Central Hub.